Buses in Adelaide

-Buses in Adelaide are the most extensive service of the South Australian capital's public transport system, the Adelaide Metro.
-A large fleet of diesel, hybrid diesel-electric, and natural gas powered buses operate services which typically terminate in the city-centre or at a suburban interchange.
-Buses get priority on many roads and intersections, with dedicated bus lanes and 'B'-light bus only phases at many traffic lights.
+Buses in Adelaide are the most extensive service provided by Adelaide Metro, which is the South Australian capital's public transport system.
+A large fleet of diesel and hybrid diesel-electric buses operate services.
+Bus routes typically terminate in the CBD or at a suburban interchange, in a network characterised by its radial nature.
+Buses sometimes get priority on roads and at intersections, with dedicated bus lanes and 'B'-light bus only phases at traffic lights.

 History

-Buses in Adelaide has been known under several names.
-The State Transport Authority (STA) combinined the metropolitan rail operations of the former South Australian Railways Commission, and the bus and tram operations of the former Municipal Tramways Trust in December 1975.
+Buses in Adelaide have been known under several names.
+The State Transport Authority (STA) combined the metropolitan rail operations of the former South Australian Railways Commission with the bus and tram operations of the former Municipal Tramways Trust in December 1975.
 In July 1994, the STA was abolished and government public transport services were transferred to TransAdelaide, a publicly owned corporation.

 In 1995–96, there was a partial tendering out of bus services.
-TransAdelaide retained three contract regions, Serco, in its first Australian bus operation, won two contract regions, and Hills Transit, a TransAdelaide company, won the Adelaide Hills operating contract.
+TransAdelaide retained three contract regions, while Serco, in its first Australian bus operation, won two contract regions, and Hills Transit, a TransAdelaide company, won the Adelaide Hills operating contract.
 Services were run and marketed under each operator's name, presenting a disjointed network to the public.

 The 2000 round of tenders saw the end of TransAdelaide's (and therefore the Government's) direct operation of bus services in Adelaide, although it retained tram and rail services.
-Serco won the north–south, Outer North, and Outer North-East contract areas, Torrens Transit the east–west contract area and City Free services, Australian Transit Enterprises (ATE) trading as SouthLink the Outer South contract area, and Transitplus, a joint venture between ATE and TransAdelaide, the Hills Contract area.
-At this time the Adelaide Metro brand was implemented across all transport operators, appearing to the public as a unified network, with common livery, timetable designs and a city Information centre.
+Serco won the North–South, Outer North, and Outer North-East contract areas, Torrens Transit the east–west contract area and City Free services, Australian Transit Enterprises (ATE) trading as SouthLink the Outer South contract area, and Transitplus, a joint venture between ATE and TransAdelaide, the Hills Contract area.
+At this time the Adelaide Metro brand was implemented across all transport operators, appearing to the public as a unified network, with common livery, timetable designs and a city information centre.

-Fleet and Vehicles
+Fleet and vehicles

 The Adelaide Metro bus fleet consists primarily of Scania L (4-series) (L94UB, L94UA) and K-series (K230UB, K280UB, K320UB, K320UA, K360UA) buses with various body styles from Custom Bus (CB60, CB60 Evo II, CB80) and BusTech (VST).
-There is also a significant number of older MAN buses of serval models and with several bodies.
+There is also a significant number of older MAN buses of several models and with several bodies.
 Smaller numbers of other buses also service the network.
 Contract operators also own some vehicles, with Torrens Transit/Transit Systems having a diverse fleet of buses transferred from other operations around Australia.

 As of 2020, deliveries of Scania K320UB hybrid diesel-electric buses with BusTech VST bodies.
 In September 2022, the Minister for Transport announced that the final pure diesel bus have been delivered, and that all future deliveries would be hybrid diesel-electric or full electric.

 Operators

-Adelaide Metro buses are split up geographically into six contract regions:
+Adelaide Metro buses are split up geographically into six contract regions.

-The new contracts, awarded in March 2020, began on 5 July 2020 for a period of eight years.
+The current contracts, awarded in March 2020, began on 5 July 2020 for a period of eight years.

 Former operators which had operated Adelaide Metro services in the past but no longer operate in Adelaide are: